UtahEFD/UTESpac/README.md

 #### To Do / Known Bugs
 - Many error messages are obsolete and need to be made more user friendly
 - UTES_struct_setup.m might still fail for certain file formats.
 Needs more testing:
+- Need to fix screen output when running days in parallel

 #### 5.0-5.1 BETA
-- Allow user input of file format.
+- Allow user input of file format so files other than default cardConvert will work
-- Allow user to specify table name to be different from 'Table name' in file format
+- Split output folder into output(avgPer) and outputRAW.
+Makes data collection with getUTESpacData() easier
+- Fixed errors in findGlobalPF.m when looking for existing PFinfo file
+- Days now run in parallel
+#### Changes in progress
+- Updated structure fill code to be cleaner

 #### 4.1-5.0
 - Allow source CSV files to have multiple files per day.